BinarryCode/Binary-Script-Collection/Scripts made for Mega Engine or Megamix/README.md

 Shadow Man's jump values taken from [a MM3 Disassembly](https://github.com/refreshing-lemonade/megaman3-disassembly).
 (His gravity is 0.33 instead of 0.25)

 # xydistcheck(axis, target)
-## A distance check that is more accurate to the source games.
+## A distance check that is more accurate to the source games, and used in the script below.
-## Used in the below script.
 # mm4_distcheck(target)
 ## Made to help with accurately recreating MM4's boss AI, or for custom battles.
 ## Usage Example (uses chance.gml)